Inference-Institute/ai-architecture/docs/6.-Ethical-AI-Design/04-AI-Safety-and-Robustness.md

+---
+title: AI Safety and Robustness
+description: Learn about designing AI systems that are resilient, reliable, and safe in real-world applications, focusing on error handling, adversarial robustness, model uncertainty, and fail-safe mechanisms.
+author: Inference Institute
+---
 # AI Safety and Robustness

 The **AI Safety and Robustness** page focuses on designing AI systems that are resilient, reliable, and safe in real-world applications.
 Safety involves ensuring AI systems do not cause unintended harm, while robustness ensures that systems can handle unexpected or adversarial inputs gracefully.
 Together, they form a critical part of building trustworthy AI solutions.